UCL-ARC/hpc-intro/_episodes/14-modules.md

 ```
 {: .output}

-Taking this to its conclusion, `module load` will add software to your `$PATH`.
+Taking this to it's conclusion, `module load` will add software to your `$PATH`.
 It "loads"
 software.
 A special note on this - depending on which version of the `module` program that is
 installed at your site, `module load` will also load required software dependencies.